SitePen/dstore/docs/DataModelling.md

 	Model.nextTurn = window.setImmediate || setTimeout;

 This would queue up all the notifications that occur before the next event turn, before calling the callbacks.

+### HiddenProperties Model

+The `dstore/extensions/HiddenProperties` module provides an extension of `dstore/Model` where all the model properties are stored on a separate objects, rather than the model instance itself.
+This can provide a couple of advantages.
+First, model instances can be restored from persistence quicker since, the model instance simply needs to be instantiated with a reference to an existing object, rather than modifying the prototype chain.
+Second, this can be useful if you wish to protect properties from being directly accessed on the model object.
+Since the property values are stored on a separate object, this encourages property access through `get`, `set`, and `property`.
+This can be used as a model for stores, although you may want to use a custom query engine, depending on how you want property access to function.